 The objective of the module is to prepare participants to negotiate and/or mediate agreements and effectively resolve conflicts in their work environments using tested methodologies.
 While the curriculum has a particular focus on negotiations and mediations that take place in politically sensitive international contexts where the laws may be ambiguous or unenforceable, participants also learn fundamentals of conflict resolution that will serve them well in day-to-day life.

 DPIS.05 Partnership Brokering

-The objective of the module is to provide participants with the knowledge and skills needed to manage the process of establishing multi-stakeholder partnerships from the inception to their termination.
-This module will build on content covered in the previous module on negotiation and mediation, since partnership brokering involves aligning interests between parties and negotiating the conditions for collaboration.
-The module also focuses on the specific attitudes and behaviours that support this kind of processes and guides students through a process of reflecting on their own collaborative practices.
-The module particularly investigates multi-stakeholder partnerships in conflict and post-conflict settings, and analysis the specific challenges and opportunities presented in these specific environments.
+The objective of the module is to provide participants with the knowledge and skills needed to manage the process of establishing multi-stakeholder partnerships from their inception to their termination.
+This module builds on content covered in the previous module on negotiation and mediation, since partnership brokering involves aligning interests between parties and negotiating the conditions for collaboration.
+The module also focuses on the specific attitudes and behaviour that support this kind of processes and prompts students to reflect on their own collaborative practices.
+The module particularly investigates multi-stakeholder partnerships in conflict and post-conflict settings, and analyses the specific challenges and opportunities present in these specific contexts.

 Once admitted, applicants will receive an Admission Letter.
 The diploma fee is KRW 5,000,000 per semester (Korean Won).
-The university offers a discount of 10% for the full advance payment of Tuition Fees.
+The university offers a discount of 10% for the full advance payment of the tuition fees.

 Tuition installment plan is also available with a three payment option.